 The Maximum Stay: 30 days.

 Check your passport before traveling to Bhutan, you must have at least one blank visa page and your expiration date for your passport must be more than six months after the completion of your trip to Bhutan.
-If you need additional passport pages or to renew your passport, we can expedite that for you.
+If you need additional passport pages, you will need to renew your passport, we can expedite that task for you.

 Finding Travel Warnings for Bhutan